YA21/CNN/README.md

 > ```

-3. execute runner (if you want to see help, use h option)
+3. execute runner (if you want to see help, use -h option)